 Ariah Agarwal Denies Dating Kasautii Zindagii Kay 2 Co-star Parth Samthaan

-Dating rumours are quite common in the entertainment industry.
-Recently, Ariah Agarwal, who is seen in Star Plus' show Kasautii Zindagii Kay 2, was linked with her co-star Parth Samthaan.
-It was said that Parth was often been spotted at Ariah's Lokhandwala residence.
-Also, a video in which both of them were seen partying together had gone viral on social media, which made people wonder if the actors are really dating!
-But now, the actress has rubbished the dating reports.
+Rumours of people dating are quite common in the entertainment industry.
+Recently, Ariah Agarwal, who is seen in Star Plus' show Kasautii Zindagii Kay 2, was linked to her co-star Parth Samthaan.
+It was said that Parth was often spotted at Ariah's Lokhandwala residence.
+Also, a video which features both of them partying together had gone viral on social media, which made people wonder if the actors are dating!
+But now, the actress has rubbished reports of her dating Parth.

 Ariah Denies Dating Parth